-Long list of troubled nursing homes revealed by senators
+Senate report reveals nearly 400 troubled nursing homes

 The senators released a list provided them by the Centers for Medicare and Medicaid Services, or CMS, of nursing homes with documented problems whose names were not publicly disclosed by the government.

-The report and list were provided exclusively to The Associated Press and to PennLive.com.

 About 1.3 million Americans are nursing home residents, cared for in more than 15,700 facilities.
-The senators’ report noted that problem nursing homes account for about 3 percent.
+The senators’ report noted that problem nursing homes on both lists account for about 3 percent.

 CMS does publicly disclose names of a smaller group of about 80 nursing homes that are getting special scrutiny to help them resolve documented quality problems.
-They’re in what’s called the Special Focus Facility program, which is more than 20 years old.
+They’re in what’s called the Special Focus Facility program.
 Nursing homes that don’t improve can be cut off by Medicare and Medicaid.
-But if the nursing home resolves its problems, it “graduates” from the program.

 Consumers can identify special focus facilities on the government’s Nursing Home Compare website by looking for an icon shaped like a small yellow triangle that resembles a traffic “caution” sign.
-Also, the website does not display starred quality ratings for the special focus facilities.
+The website does not display starred quality ratings for the special focus facilities.
 Usually, nursing homes receive from a low of one star to the highest quality score of five stars.

-But there’s no similar visibility for the much bigger group of some 400 nursing homes, whose problems have placed them on the official list of “candidates” for the special focus program.

-These facilities “qualify for the program because they are identified as having a ‘persistent record of poor care’ but are not selected for participation as a result of limited resources at (CMS),” said the report from Casey and Toomey.
+The nearly 400 facilities that are candidates for the shorter list “qualify for the program because they are identified as having a ‘persistent record of poor care’ but are not selected for participation as a result of limited resources at (CMS),” said the report from Casey and Toomey.

 “Despite being indistinguishable from (special focus nursing homes) in terms of their qualifications, candidates are not publicly disclosed,” the report added.

-In a letter last month to Casey, CMS Administrator Seema Verma singled out federal budget problems as a contributing factor.
+In a letter last month to Casey, CMS Administrator Seema Verma singled out federal budget problems as a factor.

 “The total number of (special focus) slots and total number of (special focus) candidates nationally are based on the availability of federal resources,” Verma wrote.
-She added that as recently as 2010, there were 167 nursing homes in the special focus program and 835 candidates.
+She added that as recently as 2010, there was room for 167 nursing homes in the special focus program and 835 candidates.
 That’s now down to as many as 88 special focus slots and up to 440 candidates.

 She said federal budget cuts in 2014 reduced the number of available slots.

-Verma said her agency is evaluating whether it has legal authority to publicly release the list of “candidate” nursing homes.
+Verma said her agency is evaluating whether it can publicly release the list of “candidate” nursing homes.
 The Trump administration has asked Congress for more money for health care inspections, but the final amount and how it will distributed remain unclear.

+In a statement, CMS said its starred ratings on the Nursing Home Compare website are already the best yardstick “for consumers to understand and use.”
+About 2,900 nursing homes have the lowest one-star overall rating.

-Consumer groups say disclosure is long overdue.
+But consumer groups say such ratings are not enough, and greater disclosure is overdue.

-The nursing home industry trade group says it generally supports transparency and takes no position on release of the list.
-But David Gifford, vice president for quality with the American Health Care Association, said the inspection reports on which the list is based are only one measure, and people should also consider other factors such as staffing levels and clinical outcomes.
+A nursing home industry group says it generally supports transparency and takes no position on release of the list.
+David Gifford, vice president for quality with the American Health Care Association, said the inspection reports on which the CMS lists are based are only one measure, and people should also consider other factors such as staffing levels and clinical outcomes.

 Monday’s report from Sens.
 Casey and Toomey identified several nursing homes from the list of special focus candidates.
 Among the details: